 Undergraduate Course: Educational Studies 1b: Teaching, learning and the Curriculum for Excellence (EDUA08100)

 Four half-days in schools will enable teacher education students to contextualise their learning.
-Other students will require to organise relevant practical activities independently, but in consultation with the course organiser.
+Other students will require to organise the relevant practical activities independently (and in consultation with the course organiser).

 Entry Requirements (not applicable to Visiting Students)

 | **PLEASE CONTACT THE COURSE SECRETARY BEFORE ENROLLING STUDENTS ON THIS COURSE**